Basis-Theory/docs/source/includes/api-reference/_getting_started.md

 dotnet add package BasisTheory.net
 ```

 Our SDK's enable you to quickly and easily integrate with the API.
-Select one of the language tabs to see instructions on how to install the SDK and code examples in that language.
+Select one of the language tabs to see instructions on how to install the SDK and view code examples in that language.

 If you don't see your language listed, <a href="mailto:support@basistheory.com?subject=API SDK Language Support">contact us</a> about getting an official SDK added in your preferred language.